chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

     the current situation.**

-  - Switching – you ask for an opinion and you decide to switch base on diff groups in diff context
+  - Switching – you ask for an opinion and you decide to switch base on different groups in different context

   - Important to know what exactly is the context – what media, time, item user is using?

-  - We have diff algos and depending on the user and the item, for one user we recommend R1 and for another item we recommend R2 or Rn.
+  - We have different algos and depending on the user and the item, for one user we recommend R1 and for another item we recommend R2 or Rn.

   - Crucial is that we need a very good understanding of how each algos